kedro-org/kedro-viz/CONTRIBUTING.md

 ### JavaScript development

-_*Note*: We use the [latest release of v14 Node.js](https://nodejs.org/download/release/latest-v14.x/) in our development environment._
+_*Note*: We suggest using the [latest release of Node.js v14](https://nodejs.org/download/release/latest-v14.x/) in your development environment._

 First clone this repo, then download and install dependencies: